-The ‘Blue Remembered Hills’ of Shropshire
+The ‘Blue-Remembered’ Hills of Shropshire

 Shropshire is (along with Northumberland) one of England’s least-populated counties.
 And one of its most beautiful.
 From ancient woodlands to many canals, this is a county of rolling hills, green meadows and clean rivers.
 Even the main town of Shrewsbury is charming, nothing like a ‘city’.

 If out walking, follow the Countryside Code to keep all creatures safe.
-Shropshire has more sheep than people!
+Keep dogs on leads near steep banks (and away from toxic spring bulbs).

 The phrase ‘blue-remembered hills’ is from a poem inspired by the rolling hills near the tranquil town of Clun and Bishop’s Castle (1.5 miles from Wales), which look blue in the distance and are filled with ancient hedgerows and wildflowers, with views over the Welsh border.